Skip to main content

 Cut down on waste

 With so much food, we often end up with copious amounts of food waste.
-Planning ahead and making different meals when you’re tired of the nut roast (leftover nut roast or mushroom pie sandwiches are surprisingly good!) can be a good way to cut down.
+Planning ahead and thinking of creative ways to use leftovers when you’re tired of the nut roast can be a good way to cut down.
+Most leftovers are delicious in a sandwich!

 Instead of using cling film wrapping, store in boxes, tiffin tins or food wraps.
 The Beeswax Wrap Co. supply both beeswax wraps and vegan wax wraps.
 They’re also surprisingly simple to make and a good present for others.